deepak216/RealTime-Chat/readme.txt

-1.Type npm install so that require packages get downloaded.
+1.Type npm install in the terminal so that require packages get downloaded.
 	npm install

 2.Application is running on port 3000